GoogleCloudPlatform/nl2sql-studio/docs/README.md

 This will be the URL for the default service.
 If you have deployed with a different service name, the URL will be prefixed with the service name.
 For example:

 **nl2sqlstudio-ui-dot-sl-test-project-363109.uc.r.appspot.com**

+Below are some of the screenshots of NL2SQL Studi UI

 ![Ui](assets/ui_login_page.png)